 This is a less rigorous process than a systematic review.
 A systematic review usually covers a wider scope; you would be expected to look at all the available research in the area in question.
-For example, you would be expected to visit the Library if articles were only held in hard copy format, and where necessary obtain articles not held by the Library via the Document Supply Service.
+For example, you would be expected to visit the Library if articles were only held in hard copy format, and where necessary obtain articles not held by the Library via the Inter-Library Loan service.

 You may be told that you need to conduct a systematic review when in fact you just need to perform a literature search in a systematic manner.